How to get Financial Aid for Trade School

 - Full-time students will receive more funding than part-time students.

 Pell Grant: There are extenuating circumstances which could exclude a student from being eligible for Pell Grants, such as incarceration.
-The amount awarded changes yearly but the 2016-2017 maximum allowance is $5,815.
+For the 2018-2019 school year, you will need to report your 2016 tax information through the online form starting October 1, 2017.
+The amount awarded changes yearly but the 2017-2018 maximum allowance is $5,920.
 Pell grant amount awards are based on financial need, the cost of college attendance, full or part-time student status, and whether the student will be attending for a full year.
 Pell grants can only be received for 12 semesters or six years of college attendance.
 The amount of any other financial aid does not affect the amount received from the Pell grant.
 Pell Grants are awarded through the FAFSA application; there is no other way to apply.
 The Pell Grants need to be renewed annually, in the same way as the FAFSA.
 Funds are disbursed by the school the student is attending.

 FSEOG: This grant is a need-based monetary award.
 It can pay anywhere between $100-$4,000 per year depending on the student’s financial circumstances.
 It can be done online but the student must be a US citizen, a full-time student who already completed the FAFSA application, and is in dire need of additional funding for college or trade school.
 Like the Pell Grant, the FSEOG amount is determined by the FAFSA, there is no other way to apply for this grant directly.
 The money is either sent to the student by check or is credited to the school account.
 If the student’s financial circumstances do not make them eligible for the FSEOG, then they may be more fitting for a Pell Grant.